-The MozamSeq project aims to facilitate the large-scale application of eDNA monitoring in Mozambique to support conservation, fisheries monitoring, and ecological impact assessment.
+The MozamSeq project aims to facilitate the large-scale application of eDNA monitoring in Mozambique to support conservation, fisheries monitoring (for reasons including food security), and ecological impact assessment.

 During Phase 1, we validated key stakeholders’ interest in eDNA and showed that our kits can be used by local fishing communities and conservationists to collect high-quality data on marine vertebrates.

 Our findings highlighted the importance of investing in the creation of DNA reference libraries to support the accurate naming of species detected by eDNA.